dgroomes/stackoverflow-look-back/README.md

 1. Expand the votes data into posts data using <https://data.stackexchange.com>
 1. View and search a copy of the posts data

-The source code is laid out in a directory structure that separates generic code from the *Look Back Tool*-specific code.
+(Update: this is in flux as I experiment with the code layout since modularizing and moving to TypeScript) The source code is laid out in a directory structure that separates generic code from the *Look Back Tool*-specific code.
 Within the *Look Back Tool* code it is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.